muhac/chinese-holidays-calendar/README.md

 Calendar subscription link for public holidays in mainland China

-> Calendar data updated at 9:22 on November 17, 2025
+> Calendar data updated at 9:46 on December 1, 2025

 ## Demo